hajicj/MUSCIMarker/doc/source/controls.rst

 Global keyboard shortcuts
 -------------------------

+These shortcuts work if no object or relationship is selected, or if the given selection is not supposed to react to the shortcut.

 =================   ================================================================
-*v*                 Validate the current annnotation.
+**v**               Validate the current annnotation.
 Finds inconsistencies in how
                     relationships are being assigned to objects.
+**c**               Open symbol class selection dialog.
+**alt+h**           Hide/Show all relationships.
+**1, 2, ...**       Select the n-th tool from the top.
 =================   ================================================================